tejrajmeher/pwd/README.md

 # pwd
-The following packages needs to be imported
+# The following packages needs to be imported
+# create the hash passwords from the csv file

 import os
 import numpy as np